Intensive Couples Therapy

 Is your work or home schedule so busy that you can’t find time for weekly therapy?

 Intensive couples therapy sessions can be the perfect solution for these situations and so many more.
-Intensives are longer sessions, provided over a shorter period of time and are an effective way to experience the benefits of couples counseling more quickly than traditional weekly therapy can provide.
+Intensive therapy sessions are longer, provided over a shorter period of time, and are an effective way to experience the benefits of couples counseling more quickly than traditional weekly therapy can provide.

 The Intensive couples therapy sessions are tailored to your specific relationship needs.
 In most cases, the focused nature of intensive therapy accelerates the change process.
 You are dedicating a bulk of time to you and your relationship which contributes to jump-starting motivation and openness for change.

 Because every relationship is different, it is important to know that change occurs differently for every relationship.
-Over the course of your two day intensive, your therapist will be checking in and asking for feedback on how you are experiencing the process.
+Over the course of your two-day intensive couples therapy, your therapist will be checking in and asking for feedback on how you are experiencing the process.
 These are great opportunities to name big and small changes that are starting to occur.

 To ensure clients get the most out of their intensive couples therapy investment, clients are encouraged to have a follow-on plan for ongoing therapy with a couples therapist, post-intensive.
 This will ensure you have adequate support to process all aspects of the experience and any new information that is discovered during the intensive.
 IRTC can provide a referral list to clients to help them find a couples therapist who is a good fit.